rossfrank/Dynasty-Constitution/README.md

 | Logan | Matt
 | Graeme | Austin |

-- Playoffs begin week 15 with the championship game occurring week 17.
+- The playoffs begin in week 15, with the championship game occurring on week 17.

 ## __Section VIII - Playoffs__ ##

 ### Championship Bracket ###
-- The two teams who win their divisions will be assigned to the top two seeds and a bye.
+- The two teams who win their divisions will be assigned to the top two seeds and a bye
-- The next four teams will be assigned their playoff seeding spot based on regular season record.
+- The next four teams will be assigned their playoff seeding spot based on regular season records
 - Playoffs will reseed with the highest seed playing the lowest seed in each round

 ### Toilet Bowl ###
-- Seeding will be determined by end of regular season standing for the 4 teams not in the Championship Bracket.
+- Seeding will be determined by the end of the regular season standings for the 4 teams not in the Championship Bracket
-- The consolation bracket has no bearing on draft order.
+- The consolation bracket has no bearing on the draft order
-- The winner of the Toilet Bowl gets to wear the toilet seat at the draft and pays for the championship trophy plaque.
+- The winner of the Toilet Bowl must wear the toilet seat at the draft and pays for the championship trophy plaque

 <br>